Synchronized Bimodal Amplitude Patterns in Heterogeneous Oscillatory Media -- Experiment and Theory: Discussion

 \

 We first address the question of the mechanism that leads to complete frequency entrainment of the heterogeneous medium with Gaussian-distributed frequencies $\omega(\vec{x})$ even at moderate coupling strengths.
 This differs from phase-only models, such as the Kuramoto model, in which complete synchronization is only observed when the coupling strength $K$ is at least equal to the frequency deviation between the fastest (or slowest) oscillator and the mean frequency~\cite{Strogatz.2000}.
 This suggests a crucial role of the amplitude degree of freedom.
-To understand the entrainment mechanism in amplitude oscillators, this section disregards the spatial extension, i.e., the diffusion term in Eq.~\eqref{eq:CGLE_het}, and studies an ensemble of only globally coupled oscillators, while retaining both amplitude and phase dynamics. \
+To understand the entrainment mechanism in amplitude oscillators, this section disregards the spatial extension, i.e., the diffusion term in Eq.~\eqref{eq:CGLE_het}, and studies an ensemble of only globally coupled Stuart-Landau oscillators.
+This complies with experimental conditions where the global coupling strength is much stronger than the diffusive coupling.

 We thus consider a system of $N$ globally coupled, heterogeneous Stuart–Landau oscillators that evolves according to

 where $\omega_k$ are the intrinsic frequencies and $\langle W\rangle$ is the mean-field defined as: